ShahnawajHussain786/hackerrank_sql_solutions_shahnawaj/README.md

 # HackerRank SQL challenge's solutions
 This repository is a collection of  solutions of SQL challenges of [HackerRank](https://www.hackerrank.com).

-## SQL
+## MySQL

-I have used MYSQL for the soving chllenges.
+I have used MySQL for the soving chllenges.

 ### Basic Select